 - Assistance dog trainer

 Other more unusual occupations include:

 - Dog show handler

 - Search-and-rescue dog handler

 So, now let’s look more closely at how you can get into ten of the most popular dog-oriented careers.

 As a dog groomer, you’ll be working with all breeds of dogs.
 You’ll carry out a comprehensive range of grooming duties to improve the dog’s appearance and hygiene.
-Your daily work will include:
+Your daily work may involve:

 - Interacting with dog owners to discuss their requirements